 Lemons are also a great way to get rid of the coconut oil in your hair.
-Its juice contains citric acid that cleans dirt and oil from both your hair and skin, balancing the pH level of the scalp at the same time.
+Lemon juice contains citric acid that cleans dirt and oil from both your hair and skin, balancing the pH level of the scalp at the same time.

 Here are some steps to do: